 The treasure of gospel ministry.
 4:1-6

-In our passage for study, Paul continues the defence of his ministry and in so doing, gives us a further insight into the gospel.
+In our passage for study, Paul continues the defense of his ministry and in so doing, gives us a further insight into the gospel.
 It is clear that some associated with the Corinthian church see little truth in his teachings.
 As far as they are concerned, his gospel, "in which Christ's glory shines", is ineffective.
 To this charge Paul defends himself.

-v1 "Because the gospel is the good news of the glory of God", which message God kindly gave Paul the honour to proclaim to the Gentiles, Paul could not, nor would not, fail in his duty to proclaim the whole message, undiluted and undefiled.
+v1 "Because the gospel is the good news of the glory of God", which message God kindly gave Paul the honor to proclaim to the Gentiles, Paul could not, nor would not, fail in his duty to proclaim the whole message, undiluted and undefiled.

 v2 "We use no hocus-pocus, no clever tricks, no dishonest manipulation of the Word of God.
 We speak the plain truth", Phillips.
 When it comes to communicating the gospel, Paul is into telling it the way it is; no sugar coating, no managed release of information to win converts, no diluting the message.
 Any person, sensitive to the will of God, not only recognizes gospel truth, but the worth of the preacher.

 v3.
-Yet sadly, it is true that there are many, heading for damnation, who do not respond to the gospel, as if its message is hidden from them.
+Yet sadly, it is true that there are many heading for damnation who do not respond to the gospel, as if its message is hidden from them.
 Obviously, Paul's critics questioned the worth of his gospel message, given the poor response it achieved.
 Yet, the truth of the gospel is what is essential, not the number of so-called conversions.

 v4.
 The reason why many unbelievers fail to recognize the truth of the gospel is that their minds are dulled by the powers of darkness that infest this age.
 Of course, if they were to seek after God they would find him in Jesus, but by floating through life they cannot recognize, in the gospel message, the divine truth that radiates from the person of Jesus.
 In particular, they see no truth in Christ's glorious resurrection and its consequences, namely, that because Christ lives they can live eternally.